Aravindreddy-15/gender-detection/README.md

 ```
 - Download Dataset.

-**Note :** API key can be obtained from the 'Account' tab of your user profile [https://www.kaggle.com/<username>/account]and select 'Create API Token'.
+**Note :** API key can be obtained from the 'Account' tab of your user profile @ https://www.kaggle.com/<username>/account and select 'Create API Token'.
 This will trigger the download of kaggle.json, a file containing your API credentials.
 ```
 export KAGGLE_USERNAME=<your-kaggle-username>
 ```